 While, there will be many data points, identifying which ones drive sales and profits is what matters.

 You can even go as far as using econometric modelling.
 This is where you run all the data through a detailed statistical model.

 The analysis statistically identifies which activity and market factors actually influenced sales.

-The results of an econometric model shows you how much of an uplift in sales you can attribute to each activity.
-And this give you direction on what worked, and what didn’t
+The results of an econometric model show you how much of an uplift in sales you can attribute to each activity.
+And this gives you direction on what worked, and what didn’t

 So, why doesn’t everyone do it this way?

 We’re big fans of econometric modelling.
 But, it’s not always possible to do it.